• Skip to primary navigation

 How to Make Vegan Cookie Dough Protein Balls

-Transfer the balls to the freezer for 20 minutes to firm up.
+1. Transfer the balls to the freezer for at least 20 minutes to firm up (I usually freeze longer).

-Next, prep the dark chocolate coating.
+1. Next, prep the dark chocolate coating.
 To do this, place the chocolate in a small sauce pan.
-Set the sauce pan on the stove top and set the heat to low.
-Stir frequently.
+Set the sauce pan on the stove top and melt the chocolate over low heat, stirring frequently.

-Lastly, drizzle the balls with any remaining dark chocolate and sprinkle with flaked sea salt.
+3. Lastly, sprinkle the bites with flaked sea salt.
 Of course, this step is optional, but recommended 😉

-These Paleo cookie dough balls need to be stored in the fridge or freezer.
-They are great for a quick snack, dessert or packed in a lunch.
+These vegan cookie dough balls need to be stored in the fridge or freezer.
+They are great for a quick snack, breakfast, dessert or packed in a lunch.

 I love popping a few in packed lunches or just grabbing one in-between meals or post workout.